thias/glim/README.md

 Mount the GLIM partition (and the GLIMISO partition if present) on your USB memory stick (or external hard drive).

-Then clone this git repository:

-    git clone git@github.com:thias/glim.git

-And just run the script (as a normal user) :
+Then clone the git repository (or use Code > Download ZIP before unzipping it), and just run the script (as a normal user) :

     ./glim.sh